tfranzel/drf-spectacular/docs/faq.rst

     ./manage.py spectacular --api-version 'YOUR_VERSION'

-This will contain unversioned endpoints together with the endpoints for the the specified version.
+This will contain unversioned endpoints together with the endpoints for the specified version.

 For the schema views you can either set a versioning class (implicit versioning via the request) or explicitly override the version with ``SpectacularAPIView.as_view(api_version='YOUR_VERSION')``.